 First Class Mail transports packages in 1 to 5 business days, with delivery time dependent on factors such as distance, postal pathways, and possible delays.

-Priority Mail offers a speedier option with a usual delivery window of 1 to 3 business days.
+Priority Mail offers a quicker option with a usual delivery window of 1 to 3 business days.

-This service gives priority to parcels within the USPS network, leading to swifter handling and transportation compared to First Class Mail.
+This service gives priority to parcels within the USPS network, leading to quicker handling and transportation compared to First Class Mail.

 Some of the other key differences between USPS First Class Mail and Priority Mail include: